yung1231/Pinterest-Crawler/README.md

 # Pinterest Crawler for Image Downloads
 This is a python crawler designed to download images from `Pinterest`.
-It can search for and download images from `pin` or `name`.
-The script uses a headless Selenium driver to simulate a web browser to get the page source and then extract image URLs from the search )
+You can specify a search `query` or `username`, and the script will download all available images.

 ## Installation
 1. Clone the repository & Install the required dependencies